Smithsonian/sdbe/software/aphids/README.md

 ```

 Where the first number is the maximum number of allowed semaphores.
 For APHIDS/hashpipe this should match the buffer size
 you are trying to achieve.
-You must then reload the sysctl (as root) value with:
+You must then reload the sysctl (as root) configuration with:

 ```
 $ sysctl -p